‘It is what we leave as a legacy that is the measure of our existence’

 ……and then as the tears fell, I remembered.

-I remembered her vibrancy, her laughter, her joy at living and her legacy in me, my daughter and my granddaughters.
+I remembered her vibrancy, her laughter, her joy at living and her legacy in me, my daughter, my granddaughters and my five-week old baby grandson.
+I look into their eyes and I see her, their smiles have her warmth.
+She is still here.

-It was how she had lived not how she had died that became my abiding memory, and with it came a perfect picture of mum at Eighty.
+It was how she had lived not how she had died that became my abiding memory, and with it came a perfect picture of mum at Eighty-two.

 My love today and always,